 See the library reading list for this module (Canterbury)

-8.1 understand what constitutes communication, and be able to critically evaluate arguments for and against the characterization of communication as the transfer of information versus the manipulation of receivers;
+8.1 understand what constitutes communication, and be able to critically evaluate arguments for and against the characterisation of communication as the transfer of information versus the manipulation of receivers;

-8.2 understand how communication evolves, what maintains the honesty of animal signals, and when deceptive communication can evolve;
+8.2 provide an in-depth explanation of how communication evolves, what maintains the honesty of animal signals, and when deceptive communication can evolve;

 8.3 describe the different sensory modalities in which primates communicate, explain the factors that favour signals to be produced in one modality as opposed to another, and understand how primatologists study the production and perception of signals in each modality;

-8.4 appreciate our understanding of the cognitive basis of primate communication in each modality;
+8.4 provide a comprehensive explanation of the cognitive basis of primate communication in each modality;

 Back to top

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.